Two Medicine Trestle

 Best Angles for Photos & What Railfans Enjoy Most

-3. East Embankment: From the opposite side you can frame trains emerging from the pine forest and rolling onto the span, with Triple Divide Peak visible on clear days.
+East embankment: From positions east of the bridge, frame eastbound trains emerging from the pine forest and rolling onto the span with Lewis Range peaks visible on clear days behind the train.
+A 200mm lens compresses the mountain backdrop effectively.

 Historical or Cultural Relevance